michaeljmcd/blutwurst/doc/intro.md

 	  -d, --directory OUTPUT_DIRECTORY                  Output directory to which to write individual table-named files.
 	  -s, --schema SCHEMA                 []            Database schemas to include in the database scan.
 	  -t, --table TABLE                   []            Database tables to include in the database scan.
 If provided, only listed tables are included.
 	  -c, --connection-string CONNECTION  jdbc:h2:mem:  Connection string to scan.
+If a connection that is not a JDBC connection string is passed, it is assumed to be a JSON Schema instead.
 	  -f, --format FORMAT                 :csv          Format to which test data should be exported.
-Valid options are csv, json and sql.
+Valid options are csv, json, xml and sql.
 	  -n, --number-of-rows NUMBER         100           Number of rows to be generated for each table.
 		  --column PATTERN                []            Specifies a Java-style regex to be used in assigning a generator to a column.
 		  --generator NAME                []            Specifies that columns matching the pattern given previously must use the generator name.